ramandrosoa/Linear-Regression/Transformation-to-linearize-the-model.md

-TRANSFORMATIONS TO LINEARIZE THE MODEL
+TRANSFORMATION TO LINEARIZE THE MODEL
 ================

 One of the key assumptions of linear regression is that there is a